Bias Testing and Mitigation in LLM-based Code Generation: Threats to Validity

 \subsection{External Validity}

-The external validity of our study is subject to the representativeness of the code generation prompt dataset and the generalizability of the language models, ChatGPT and GPT4, to diverse code generation tasks.
-If the dataset does not comprehensively cover a broad range of potential biases in code, our findings may lack generalizability to real-world scenarios.
-To address this concern, we take measures to ensure diversity in the selection of biases and prompt creation, aiming to better reflect real-world programming contexts.
-Additionally, we evaluate the language models' performance on a wide variety of code generation scenarios to assess their ability to generalize beyond our specific prompt dataset.
-By doing so, we enhance the external validity of our research and increase its applicability to real-world code generation scenarios.
+The external validity of our study is subject to the representativeness of the code generation prompt dataset and the generalizability of language models to various code generation tasks.
+If the dataset does not cover a representative range of potential biases in the code, our findings may lack generalizability to real-world scenarios.
+To address this concern, we take measures to ensure diversity in the selection of protected attributes and tasks and use the three most widely studied tasks in the fairness literature.